 This is an introductory module which provides a basic understanding of the nature and properties of soil and the application of soil chemistry, biology and physics to land management and environmental science.
 Broadly, the topics covered include: soil formation; clay mineralogy; soil organic matter (microbiology and chemistry); soil texture and structure; characteristic soil reactions (acidity, redox); the major and minor plant nutrients (chemistry and microbiology); soil fauna and flora; water relations (irrigation and drainage).
 You’ll spend around five hours in lectures each week to study for this module.

-Environmental Science Field Course
+Environmental Management Field Course

 Introduces the study of populations and communities from an evolutionary point of view, and considers critically the extent of our understanding of ecological ideas.
 Study for this module consists of a 4 hour lecture once per week.